 Local Bus and Mobility

-Local Bus experienced a decrease to 75% in Q4 of FY15, however has steadily increased to 85% in Q4 of FY16.
+Local Bus experienced a decrease to 75% in Q4 of FY15, however has maintained an average of 78%-85%.
+Mobility has shown significant improvements over the last seven quarters.

 Metro, MARC and Light Rail

 Metro OTP usually fluctuates between 95% and 97%.
-Light Rail, which also tends to fluctuate between 95% and 97%, has increased recent performance to 98% Q4 of FY16.
-MARC Train has increased from 89% in FY10 to above 93% in Q4 of FY16.
+Light Rail also tends to fluctuate between 95% and 97%.
+MARC Train has increased from 87.9% in FY14 and maintained an OTP above 90%.

 Local Bus – 85%